 - Chilli oil

-- Add all ingredients to a food processor and whizz until smooth.
+Add all ingredients to a food processor or blender (or hand-held blender) and whizz until smooth.
 Add little splashes of water (if necessary), until you achieve your desired consistency

 Sprinkle over toasted pumpkin seeds and drizzle with chilli oil